jigarzon/stuckat/USECASES.md

 ### Actions:
 #### 1. I'm stucked
+show form with:
-1. Ask login
+1. enter login
-2. Ask origin location
+2. enter origin location
-3. Ask destination location
+3. enter destination location
-4. Ask:
+4. enter:
    1. how many people ar in this stucked group? [number]
    2. do they have mobility (car/truck/etc)? [yes/no]
    3. how many additional people can they carry? [number]